 Customized research solutions work best.
 Not all FMCG categories are the same and not all factors affecting price can be predicted.
 For example, macro-economic trends, the maturity of the market, the strength of new entrants, competition and promotions can all impact price increases.
 For these reasons, meaningful research shouldn’t follow a ‘cookie cutter’ approach.

-We recommend research methods like and to offer agile, highly-tailored pricing and revenue management solutions. examines consumers’ wider decision-making processes and helps you reach the right strategic choices.
+We recommend research methods like conjoint analysis and virtual shelf simulations to offer agile, highly-tailored pricing and revenue management solutions.
+This approach to pricing research examines consumers’ wider decision-making processes and helps you reach the right strategic choices.

 3 pitfalls to avoid to ensure inflation pricing success